Carol Shoshkes Reiss: Biography

-She was a postdoctoral research fellow of Steven J. Burakoff in the department of pathology at Harvard Medical School (1978–1981) and then an instructor, assistant professor and associate professor of pathology and pediatric oncology at Dana–Farber Cancer Institute (1981–1991).
-She joined New York University as a tenured full professor in 1991.
+She was a postdoctoral research fellow of Steven J. Burakoff in the department of pathology at Harvard Medical School (1978–1981), and then an instructor, assistant professor and associate professor of pathology and pediatric oncology at Dana–Farber Cancer Institute (1981–1991).
+She joined New York University as a tenured full professor in 1991 and retired at the end of 2020.
 In addition to the department of biology, she has faculty appointments in neural science in NYU's Faculty of Arts and Science, and in its College of Global Public Health.

 Scientific work

 Her research at Mt.
-Sinai characterized the ability of killed, subunit and attenuated influenza virus to induce immune responses and protection from infectious challenge by homotypic and heterotypic influenza viruses.
+Sinai characterized the ability of killed, subunit, and attenuated influenza virus to induce immune responses and protection from infectious challenge by homotypic and heterotypic influenza viruses.
 As a postdoctoral fellow, she explored the responses of helper T cell responses to influenza and mapped critical domains of class I Major Histocompatibility Complex molecules necessary for presenting viral peptides to cytolytic T cells.

-In collaboration with Alice S. Huang, Reiss's lab studied viral encephalitis, the pathogenesis of Vesicular Stomatitis Virus (VSV) infection in the central nervous system and recognition of viral proteins.
-The role and molecular mechanisms by which cytokines altered the course of infection was studied both in vitro and in vivo.
+In collaboration with Alice S. Huang, Reiss's lab studied viral encephalitis, the pathogenesis of Vesicular Stomatitis Virus (VSV) infection in the central nervous system, and the recognition of viral proteins.
+The role and molecular mechanisms by which cytokines altered the course of infection were studied both in vitro and in vivo.
 These studies determined that the antiviral response of neurons to cytokines (interferons-b and -g, IL-12, and TNF-a) was profoundly different from cells of other origins.
-The lab also examined the impact of administration of cytokines, and common drugs that modulated prostaglandins, leukotrienes, and cannabinoids impacted the disease pathogenesis.
+The lab also examined the impact of the administration of cytokines, and common drugs that modulated prostaglandins, leukotrienes, and cannabinoids impacted the disease pathogenesis.
 Other studies developed a vector capable of either being a flexible vaccine platform or effective for killing tumor cells.